Axial Seamount Expeditions

 NOAA EOI Program scientists discovered a newly erupted lava flow at Axial Seamount.

-A Jason dive on July 28 discovered the new lava flow, and bottom pressure recording and ocean bottom hydrophone instruments recovered show that the eruption occurred on April 6, 2011.
+An ROV Jason dive on July 28 discovered the new lava flow, and bottom pressure recording and ocean bottom hydrophone instruments recovered show that the eruption occurred on April 6, 2011.
 The last eruption at Axial Seamount occurred 13 years ago in 1998.
 Dr. Chadwick and colleague Scott Nooner from Columbia University had forecast an eruption at Axial Seamount before 2014, based on time-series measurements of volcanic inflation using bottom pressure measurements.
 This is the first time that a successful eruption forecast has ever been made for a submarine volcano, and confirms that Axial Seamount is an excellent location for state-of-the-art studies of active submarine volcanic processes and how they impact ocean physical, chemical, and biological environments.

 Oregon State University Press Release: Scientist find eruption at undersea volcano (August 9, 2011)